CRSA FAQs

 Are the visas granted within the CRISP additional to, or part of, the government’s overall humanitarian intake?

 The CRISP program currently draws on visas from within Australia’s overall humanitarian quota.
-However in 2023, under the Albanese Government, this quota was increased to 20,000 places per annum (previously 13,750 places per annum plus the special Afghan intake of 4,000 places per year for 4 years), partly aided by the new CRISP model.
-We continue to advocate for community sponsorship programs like CRIPS to become structurally ‘additional’ to the humanitarian intake quota but are pleased that CRISP is now making a contribution to an enlarged government-backed Australian resettlement effort.’
-Minister for Immigration Andrew Giles reaffirmed the governments commitment to the principal of additionality, and to expanding community sponsored pathways to 10,000 places per year, in this September 2023 statement made to mark the first anniversary of the CRISP.
-The Australian Labor Party also has ambitions to also progressively increase the traditional government-led resettlement quota to 27,000 per annum (see ALP National Platform here).
+However, in 2023 the Albanese government increased this quota to 20,000 places per annum (previously 13,750 places per annum plus the special Afghan intake of 4,000 places per year for 4 years), partly aided by the new CRISP model.
+The CRSA team is proud that the CRISP is contributing to an enlarged, government-backed Australian resettlement effort.
+We continue to advocate for the CRISP and other community sponsorship programs to become structurally additional to the humanitarian intake quota.

 What experience do I need to be a sponsor?